aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Create Dynamic Doughnut Charts in PowerPoint using Aspose.Slides for Java
+# Create doughnut chart PowerPoint with Aspose.Slides for Java

 ## Introduction
 Creating compelling presentations often requires more than just text and images; charts can significantly enhance storytelling by visualizing data effectively.
 However, many developers struggle to integrate dynamic chart features into PowerPoint files programmatically.
-This tutorial demonstrates how to use Aspose.Slides for Java to create a doughnut chart in PowerPoint—a powerful tool that combines flexibility and ease of use.
+This tutorial demonstrates how to **create doughnut chart PowerPoint** using Aspose.Slides for Java—a powerful tool that combines flexibility and ease of use.

 **What You'll Learn:**
 - How to initialize a presentation using Aspose.Slides for Java
-- A step-by-step guide to adding a doughnut chart to your slides
+- A step‑by‑step guide to adding a doughnut chart to your slides
 - Configuring data points and customizing label properties
 - Saving the modified presentation with high fidelity

 Let's explore how you can leverage these features to enhance your presentations.
 Before we start, ensure you're familiar with basic Java programming concepts.

+## Quick Answers
+- **What library creates doughnut chart PowerPoint?** Aspose.Slides for Java
+- **Can I add chart data points programmatically?** Yes, using the chart API
+- **Do I need a license for production?** A valid Aspose.Slides license is required
+- **Which Java versions are supported?** Java 8 and later (JDK 16 classifier shown)
+- **How many series can I add?** The example adds up to 15 series, but you can adjust as needed

+## What is a doughnut chart in PowerPoint?
+A doughnut chart is a variation of a pie chart with a hollow center, allowing you to display multiple data series in a compact, visually appealing way.
+It’s ideal for showing part‑to‑whole relationships while keeping the design clean.

+## Why use Aspose.Slides for Java to create doughnut charts?
+- **Full control** over chart appearance, data, and layout without opening PowerPoint
+- **No COM interop** – works on any platform that supports Java
+- **High performance** for generating large decks or integrating with web services
+- **Rich customization** such as explosion, hole size, slice angles, and label formatting

 ## Prerequisites
-To follow this tutorial effectively, make sure you have:
 - Basic knowledge of Java programming.
-- An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.
+- An IDE like IntelliJ IDEA or Eclipse.
-- Maven or Gradle installed for dependency management.
+- Maven or Gradle for dependency management.
-- A valid Aspose.Slides for Java license.
-You can obtain a free trial to test its features.
+- A valid Aspose.Slides for Java license (free trial available).

 ## Setting Up Aspose.Slides for Java
-Start by incorporating Aspose.Slides into your project.
-Choose between Maven and Gradle, depending on which you prefer:
+Choose the dependency manager that fits your project.

 **Maven**
 ```xml